duncanbradley/thesis/conclusion.md

 Decision-making tasks would also help get a more rounded view of magnitude - not just based on numerical information but also other notions of magnitude.

 Zacks and Tversky - affordances in assessing magnitude if there is some numerical context.

+Sandman et al., 1994) had set the stage, this expands the investigation to explore new areas in this topic.
+Compared to before, the evidence base is not only stronger, but also broader, and more in depth.

+future study para 3 - numerical or graphical cues?

+Neither plausible values nor absolute values provide a complete picture.